-YES, so that you can take part in options such as bottle water/drinks, the natural hot springs in Aguas Calientes (10 soles), tips for your trekking staff, souvenirs, snacks in Machupicchu, etc. You should take at least 300 soles as emergency money that hopefully you will return to Cusco with!
+YES, so that you can take part in options such as bottle water/drinks, tips for your trekking staff, souvenirs, snacks in Machupicchu, etc. You should take at least 500 soles as emergency money.
 Also, for the passengers that are concerned about health, it may be prudent on your part to keep in mind that a train ride from Ollantaytambo to Aguas Calientes costs approx US$50-80 (in the case you need to leave the trail early).

 Do the guides speak English?

-The half porter who will carry only 7kg cost $70.00 USD
+The half porter who will carry only 7 kg cost $70.00 USD for all the trip

 Are Trekking poles really necessary?

-For this trek more than any of the treks, we DO recommend the use of Trekking poles, especially for those passengers with known knee problems.
+For this trek more than any of the treks, we recommend the use of Trekking poles, especially for those passengers with known knee problems.
 There are multiple times during the trek that a Trekking poles is handy, be it ascending a mountain or walking down immense sets of Inca stairs.
 It will help with your balance and reduce the impact on your knees.
-ECO PATH TREK and the DRCC ask that you not use trekking poles with metal tips as it damages the trail.
-You can purchase rubber tips for metal poles from any local camping shop.

 How long will I be walking every day?
-How long is the trail?
+How long is the classic inca trail?

 This is an approximate breakdown according to our regular campsites:

 Is altitude sickness common?
-And how high is the Inca Trail ?
+And how high is the Classic Inca Trail ?

-What if I am unable to finish the trail?
+What if I am unable to finish the classic inca trail?